Britain's puffins at risk due to climate change

 LONDON Puffins as well as other coastal species are under threat in Britain as erosion and climate change destroy their habitat, the country's National Trust warned on Friday.

-According to the organisation, Britain's 8,050-mile (12,955 kms) coastline is already seeing rising sea levels, with projections suggesting waters could be half a metre higher than at present by 2100.
+According to the organization, Britain's 8,050-mile coastline is already seeing rising sea levels, with projections suggesting waters could be half a meter higher than at present by 2100.

 In a bid to show how plants, animals and humans would have to live alongside "an increasing rate of environmental change", the Trust published a list of six species or "six canaries in the mine", referring to the birds sent down mines to reveal the presence of dangerous gases.

-It said puffins, whose black back, white underparts and brightly coloured beak make the birds instantly recognisable, were among those which could be "seriously affected" by unpredictable weather.
+It said puffins, whose black back, white underparts and brightly colored beak make the birds instantly recognizable, were among those which could be "seriously affected" by unpredictable weather.

 "Climate change could change the face of our coastal flora and fauna," Matthew Oates, the Trust's National Specialist on Nature and Wildlife, said in a statement.